Khloe Terae Flaunts Killer Curves In Tiny String Bikini

 Khloe wrote a positive message in the caption.

-Dozens of her fans flocked to the comment section to gush over how sexy she looked in the snaps.
+Dozens of her fans flocked to the comments section to gush over how sexy she looked in the snaps.

 “You look absolutely gorgeous,” one admirer wrote.